 Contribution to Community: recognition of a partnership with and respect for cultural diversity in the community which supports local civic, economic, educational and cultural needs, and enriches the quality of community life.

 Quality Work Environment: commitment to instructional and organizational development which results in open communication and involvement in planning and decision making in an ethical environment.
-Reaffirmed by the WTC Area Commission May 3, 2010.
+WTC Area Commission approved May 3, 2010; Reaffirmed August 5, 2013; Commission on Higher Education approved January 3, 2014.

 The vision of Williamsburg Technical College is to: